allinbits/chronolibrary/packages/chronodocs/docs/getting-started/how-to-plan.md

 ## Understand Constraints

-- Memos can only be 255 characters in length
+- Memos can only be 512 bytes

-- Memos can be pruned depending on the API provider, not all API providers run full nodes
+- Memos can be pruned depending on the API provider, not all API providers run nodes with all history maintained

 - What is posted on-chain is there forever, nothing can remove it.
-Only an action can `hide` it from the client view.
+Only an action can `hide` it from the client view

 ## Plan the Memos